 This sad and tragic part of our Canadian history deserves our full attention.
 This ADVOCACY PAPER, created by the Aboriginal Education Council and adopted by OPSBA unanimously at their recent AGM, is in the process of being adapted for national use.
 In the words of Paul Martin, “If we do not step forward, then we step back, if we do not protect a right, then we deny it.”
 It is time to step forward to ensure a bright future for all our young people.

-Information on CSBA Annual Congress as well as the National Trustee Gathering on Aboriginal Education is now available at www.csba2015.ca.
-Check out the great program we have planned for you!
+CSBA 2015 is hours away and the stage is set!
+Information on CSBA Annual Congress as well as the National Trustee Gathering on Aboriginal Education is available at www.csba2015.ca.
+Welcome to warm and wonderful Saskatoon!

-Following elections held during the Canadian School Boards Association Annual General Meeting on July 3, 2014, we are pleased to announce that Janet Foord, President of Saskatchewan School Boards Assocation was elected as President and Floyd Martens, President of Manitoba School Boards Association was elected Vice President.
+Following elections held during the Canadian School Boards Association Annual General Meeting on July 3, 2014, we are pleased to announce that Janet Foord, President of Saskatchewan School Boards Association was elected as President and Floyd Martens, President of Manitoba School Boards Association was elected Vice President.

 Ms. Foord began her term and hit the ground running, attending a meeting with the Council of Ministers of Education in Prince Edward Island, July 9-10, just days later.
 To learn more about her and her vision for the association, please see the “President’s Message” under About Us.